alessandromazza98/alessandromazza98/README.md

 - 👋 Hi, I’m @alessandromazza98
-- 👀 I’m interested in bitcoin and cyber security
+- 👀 I’m interested in bitcoin and cyber security.
+Now developing smart contract in Rust
 - 📫 How to reach me: alessandro98.mazza@gmail.com